kuang-j-wei/neetcode/notes/dsa-beginners.md

 # Trees
 ## Binary Tree
+* A hierarchical data structure where each node has at most two children, typically referred to as the left child and the right child.
 * Will always have leaf nodes, which are nodes with no children
 * Can't have cycles
 * Sharing the same parent means they are sibling nodes